 Drawing from casts and life models was long considered essential training for any aspiring artist, and was once a staple of the Royal Academy’s own art school.
 Now, on the cusp of the RA’s 250th anniversary, this special exhibition project takes an inquisitive look at the tradition and its ongoing relationship with artists today.

 The visitor’s experience of the virtual reality element within the exhibition will depend on availability.
-As each virtual reality artwork can only be experienced individually, access cannot be guaranteed.
+As each virtual reality artwork can only be experienced individually, there may be queues at busy times and access cannot be guaranteed.

 11 December 2017 — 11 March 2018

 The Sackler Wing of Galleries and Tennant Gallery